toxygen-project/toxygen/docs/contributing.md

 # Translations

 Help us translate Toxygen!
-Translation can be created using pyside-lupdate (``pyside-lupdate toxygen.pro``) and QT Linguist.
+Translation can be created using pylupdate (``pylupdate5 toxygen.pro``) and QT Linguist.